Skip to main content

 Bio-Regulatory Support and Metabolic Optimization

 Beyond the primary lifestyle pillars, we can fine-tune the body’s internal environment to be more receptive to peptide signaling.
 This involves addressing systemic inflammation and ensuring key micronutrient cofactors are available.
 Chronic, low-grade inflammation acts as a form of systemic stress, creating metabolic static that can interfere with clear hormonal communication.
-An anti-inflammatory diet, rich in omega-3 (from sources like fatty fish), polyphenols (from colorful plants), and fiber, helps to quiet this background noise.
+An anti-inflammatory diet, rich in omega-3 fatty acids (from sources like fatty fish), polyphenols (from colorful plants), and fiber, helps to quiet this background noise.

 Furthermore, the conversion of GH to its primary mediator, IGF-1, occurs in the liver and requires a healthy, functioning organ.
 Supporting liver health through adequate hydration, avoiding excessive alcohol consumption, and ensuring sufficient intake of B vitamins and antioxidants is a subtle but impactful way to support your protocol’s downstream effects.